nus-cs2113-AY1920S2/tp/docs/UserGuide.md

 ### Edit a contact's timetable: `edit`
 There are 2 use cases illustrated below: to edit a contact's timetable to **"busy"** for a specified time slot, and to edit a contact's timetable to **"free"** for a specified time slot.
-* You can edit the contact's timetable for the current week and the next week, for which your timetable can be displayed with the [`timetable <Contact Index>`](#display-timetable-of-selected-contacts-timetable) and `more` commands
+* You can edit the contact's timetable for only the current week and the next week, for which your timetable can be displayed with the [`timetable <Contact Index>`](#display-timetable-of-selected-contacts-timetable) and `more` commands
 * Hence, `<Start Day>` and `<End Day>` represents the date number you wish to edit the timetable for, within the current week and the next week, from the current date onwards.
 For example, if the date today is 27 April: